 Figure 9a.
-The lithology (rock type) of the pre-Quaternary geological units (rocks more than \sim 1.86 million years old).
+Data depicting the lithology of the pre-Quaternary geological units.

 Figure 9b.
-The stratigraphy (age) of the pre-Quaternary geological units.
+Data depicting the stratigraphy (age) of the pre-Quaternary geological units.

 Figures 10a and 10b.
-Data depicting the genesis as a) "event process" and b) "event environment" of the pre-Quaternary geological units.
+Data depicting the genesis as a) "event process" and b) "event environment" of the pre-Quaternary geological units (status June 2016).